 Stick to your guns

 It may help to choose an asset allocation that aligns with your long-term goals and keep it steady by rebalancing regularly.
 As your needs and risk tolerance change, you may find it beneficial to make tweaks as needed to stay in control.
-And as always, a Voya Financial Advisors retirement consultant will be happy to help you along the way.
+And as always, a Voya financial professional retirement consultant will be happy to help you along the way.

 1Stocks are more volatile than bonds, and portfolios with a higher concentration of stocks are more likely to experience greater fluctuations in value than portfolios with a higher concentration in bonds.
 Foreign stocks and small and midcap stocks may be more volatile than large cap stocks.
 Investing in bonds also entails credit risk and interest rate risk.
 Generally investors with longer timeframes can consider assuming more risk in their investment portfolio.